clinaresl/testbot/README.md

 ## parsebot.py ##

-The simplest usage of `autobot` is exemplified with the script `parsebot`.
+The simplest usage of `autobot` is exemplified with the script `parsebot.py`.
 It takes the following mandatory arguments:

 * *file*: regular expressions that identify all files to parse